Sergei Novikov (mathematician): Awards and honours

-In 2005 Novikov was awarded the Wolf Prize for his contributions to algebraic topology, differential topology and to mathematical physics.
+In 1967, Novikov received the Lenin Prize.
+In 1970, Novikov became the first Soviet mathematician to be awarded the Fields Medal.
+He was not allowed to travel to the International Congress of Mathematicians in Nice to accept his medal by the Soviet government due to his support for people who had been arrested and sent to mental institutions for speaking out against the regime, but he received it in 1971 when the International Mathematical Union met in Moscow.
+In 2005, he was awarded the Wolf Prize for his contributions to algebraic topology, differential topology and to mathematical physics.
 He is one of just eleven mathematicians who received both the Fields Medal and the Wolf Prize.
-In 2020 he received the Lomonosov Gold Medal of the Russian Academy of Sciences.
+In 2020, he received the Lomonosov Gold Medal of the Russian Academy of Sciences.